qinqian/GCAP/README.md

 * Download `CHROM FILE` and `_MAPPABLE_FILE_` for your species and reads length
 * Extract default SPOT output of Hotspot v3

+No matter it's SE or PE data, we take 5' tags for hotspot peaks calling.

 NOTE: